johnnyreilly/typescript-go-considered-brilliant/README.md

 Put your hands up if you don't care about performance.
 That's right, no hands went up.
 We all care about performance.
 If you ever have the misfortune to work with technology that lags, which breaks you out of flow as you are working, you notice it.
 It's almost the only thing you can notice.

 The TypeScript team has always cared about performance, particularly in the area of development tooling.
-Anders Hejlsberg in particular has mentioned in interviews, the needs for language servers to provide fast feedback as people work.
+Anders Hejlsberg in particular has mentioned in interviews, the need for language servers to provide fast feedback as people work.
 Something measured in milliseconds and not seconds.

 What are the implications of these changes to the TypeScript ecosystem?
 Put simply: a faster VS Code and faster builds.